jessepav/lacygoill-wiki-backup/bug/vim.md

 But note that this is limited to an error which is found at compile time; not at execution time.

-### 842

-   > slower and means mistakes are found only later.
-For example, when
-   > encountering the "+" character and compiling this into a generic add
-   > instruction, at **execution time** the instruction would have to inspect the type
-   > of the arguments and decide what kind of addition to do.
-And when the

-The  help always  uses the  expression "runtime".
-To be  consistent, "runtime" should be used here too.

 ### 892

    > When sourcing a Vim9 script from a legacy script, only the items defined